 The head should come with a spacious pocket to be able to steal the ball easily from the other team.

 As for goalies, they go with larger heads that come with huge pockets to enable him to block the balls more effectively.

-The shaft has usually the same length of that of the attackers but with a different shape.
+The shaft has usually the same length as that of the attackers but with a different shape.

-How To Choose The Best Lacrosse Stick For Beginners
+How To Choose The Best Lacrosse Sticks For Beginners

-In order to make the right decision here and get yourself a great lax stick with a great price, you should first understand a few things about lacrosse sticks.
+In order to make the right decision here and get yourself a great lax stick at a great price, you should first understand a few things about lacrosse sticks.

 There are many things to look at when deciding which stick to buy but the following features are what I consider to be the most important.

 A complete and strung lacrosse stick is preferred for beginners as opposed to an unstrung stick.
 This is because the former comes field-ready right out of the box.

-As we talked earlier, there are different sizes for different players and positions.
+As we talked about earlier, there are different sizes for different players and positions.
 Keep that in mind to avoid getting a stick that doesn’t respect the length regulations.

 For beginners, heads with a flat scoop are preferred to heads with a u-shape.

-This is because the flat scoop allows a larger surface area to be in contact with the ground, therefore, enhancing picking up of balls.
+This is because the flat scoop allows a larger surface area to be in contact with the ground, therefore, enhancing the picking up of balls.